s-cumpalovic/zavrsni-zadatak/README.txt

 	      Used foreach loop to list all posts fetched from database and fit them into the HTML div.
 	      Created database.php to store all the necessary data for MySQL connection.

+5. Zadatak  - Created a redirection link with a element using $_GET method, in order to fetch data for specific post that has been clicked.
+Also created database for comments that goes for specific post Created a div for comments section and used foreach to list all the comments made on the current post.

+BONUS:
+	    - Created a form for publishing new posts.
+  		Added new table in database called authors.
+		Created new queries that insert new author into database, then fetch that author and connects him to the new post he posted, Made new references for foreign key in 'posts' and 'comments' And accordingly made changes in php files to the new references of author Added a couple of queries that execute by order with POST METHOD after user filled the fields.
+		Also made the input fields required in the HTML file.

+// FIXED: 	Changed links in the navbar for "Home" = "posts.php" "Publish a post" = "create-post.php"
+		Changed sql query keys in php to match database column names.
+		Made some changes into sidebar, footer, header (Hard-coded some fresh information) Made a lot of small tweaks into all the php files, where necessary,